Ley789/SimpleRayTracer/Thesis/thesis.md

 Some techniques for shading machine rederings of soilds is a paper of Arthur Appel published in 1968 \cite{appel} it is the first approach to ray tracing.
-He represented light rays as mathematical lines and checked if there is a intersection with an object.
-After a intersection the light rays aren't traced further, also known as Ray Casting.
-These process doesn't considered shadows or reflections.
+He represented light rays as mathematical lines and checked if there is an intersection with an object.
+After an intersection the light rays aren't traced further, which is also known as Ray Casting.
+This process doesn't considered shadows or reflections.

-Ray tracing is a extension of Appels algorithm that was introduced by Whitted in 1980 \cite{whitt}.
-This extension considers shadow and reflections by tracing rays/lines after the intersection.
-After a intersection a ray can generate 3 new rays, the shadow ray, reflection ray and refraction ray.
+The first ray tracing technique was introduced by Whitted in 1980 \cite{whitt}, which is an extension of Appels algorithm.
+After an intersection the ray can generate generate 3 new rays, the shadow ray, reflection ray and refraction ray.
 These rays are called secondary rays.
 The starting point of a shadow ray is the intersection point and its direction leads to a light source.
 This is used to determine if the light source influences the object at the intersection point.
-For example if an object is in between the shadow ray and the light source the intersected point will not be illuminated and will be represented as shadow.
+For example if an object is between the shadow ray and the light source the intersected point will not be illuminated and will be represented as shadow.
 Reflection and refraction rays are traced further, which makes the algorithm recursive.